EN NL

 Context

-The purpose of this MSW Directive is to ensure that EU Member States deepen cooperation between competent authorities, such as customs, border control, public health and transport authorities.
+The purpose of this MSW Directive is to ensure that EU Member States deepen cooperation between relevant authorities such as customs, border control, public health and transport authorities.
 This is to further simplify and harmonise reporting formalities in the EU and to make the best possible use of electronic data transmission and information exchange systems.
 This is with the aim of ensuring, as far as possible, the simultaneous removal of obstacles to maritime transport and the creation of a European maritime area without frontiers.

 However, the current MSW directive has not, as intended, led to a reduction in the administrative burden on board ships; on the contrary, it has resulted in a sharp increase in recent years.
 This happened because the various EU member states and their ports were given the freedom to interpret the MSW directive in their own way.
 To this day, this causes great frustration among captains, crews and ship owners.